nickem00/GroupExamTwo/README.md

 We have implemented a test suite to ensure the code's reliability and effectiveness.
 This section will show you how to run the complete test and generate a coverage report:

-1. **Note**: Make sure you have a terminal application installed on your system to execute the below commands.
-If you do NOT, feel free to install any terminal application.
-Follow this link to install Git Bash: *https://git-scm.com/downloads*

-2. **Install Required Packages**: To ensure that you will be able to run the tests, you have to have the necessary packages installed.
-You can install them using this command in the terminal:

-    ```bash
-    pip install -r requirements.txt
-    ```
+2. **Install Make**: Make is a build automation tool that simplifies the process of running commands.
+If you don't have Make installed, you need to install it.

 3. **Create and Activate a Virtual Environment**: It is recommended to create and activate a virtual environment before running the tests.
 This isolates the project's dependencies from your system's Python installation.
 You can create and activate a virtual environment using the following commands in the terminal: